ExpressionEngine/ExpressionEngine-User-Guide/source/development/fieldtypes.rst

   }

-Once that's done, your fieldtype will show up in the list of fieldtypes available for use when setting up a new Grid column.å
+Once that's done, your fieldtype will show up in the list of fieldtypes available for use when setting up a new Grid column.

 Grid Fieldtype Events
 =====================